RationalJS/future/README.md

 - `Future.map(f)` - Transform a future value into another value
 - `Future.flatMap(f)` - Transform a future value into another future value
 - `Future.get(f)` - Get the value of a future
 - `Future.tap(f)` - Do something with the value of a future without changing it.
 Returns the same future so you can continue using it in a pipeline.
-Convenient for logging.
+Convenient for side effects such as console logging.

 ## TODO